dangraeber/academic_site/work_in_progress.md

 {: style="text-align: justify" }

-**"The effect of terror on risk attitudes"** (with Lorenz Meister and Neil Murray, draft available)

-{: style="text-align: justify" }

 **"The life-cycle of entrepreneurship"** (with Christina Guenther, Julia de Groote, Alexander Kritikos and Caroline Stiel, draft available)

+**''The effects Of environmental beliefs and knowledge on policy preferences and expected behaviors''**'' (with Julia Berazneva, Peter Hans Matthews, Sven Hartmann, and Michelle McCauley, AEA RCT Registry: https://doi.org/10.1257/rct.11286-1.0)

 {: style="text-align: justify" }

-**"Intersectionality and entrepreneurship"** (with Christina Guenther, Julia de Groote, Alexander Kritikos and Tana Maneein, preregistration phase)
+**"The effect of terror on risk preferences"** (with Lorenz Meister and Neil Murray, draft available)

 {: style="text-align: justify" }

-**"Parental risk attitudes and children’s health at birth"** (with Lewe Bahnsen, draft available)

-{: style="text-align: justify" }
+**"Genes, education and economic preferences"** (with Tanaporn Maneein and Carsten Schröder)